ces-unsw-edu-au/cesdata/docusite/blog/2023-04-10-Forest-Macrogroups.md

 slug: forest-macrogroups-americas
 title: Distribution maps for the Forest macrogroups
 authors: jrfep
-tags: [Distribution maps, IUCN RLE, OSF cloud storage, QGIS, GPKG, IVC macrogroups]
+tags: [Distribution maps, IUCN RLE, OSF, OSF cloud storage, QGIS, GPKG, IVC macrogroups]
 ---

 I have been asked a couple of times to share the maps of the forest macrogroups that we assessed with the IUCN Red List of Ecosystems back in 2019.